-Making this perfect Blackberry frozen yogurt cake is simple.
+This Fruity Yogurt Cake is very delicious with all the layers.
+Layers of frozen yogurt and blackberries are given a good contrast with the biscuit base in this special Yogurt Cake.
+Making this perfect Blackberry Frozen Yogurt Cake is simple.
 Although It just takes a long time to freeze between layers, the result is so great that it’s worth the time.

-Butter a deep 20 cm round cake tin and put a baking parchment inside it, stick 2.5 cm of parchment, like a collar over the edge.
+Use Deutsche Marken Butter to grease a deep 20 cm round cake tin and put a baking parchment inside it.
+Put the parchment paper in a way that 2.5 cm of it sticks out, like a collar, over the edge.

-Melt the butter and sugar in a large pan.
+Melt the remaining Deutsche Marken Butter and sugar in a large pan.
 Add cinnamon and biscuit crumbs, mix until well combined.
 Then pour in the butter and stir until it becomes like wet sand.
-Evenly press the crumbs into the base of the pan with a spoon and let it freeze in the refrigerator.
+Press the crumbs evenly into the base of the pan with a spoon and let it freeze in the refrigerator.

-Mix the condensed milk, Kalleh cream, and Kalleh Greek yogurt until combined.
+Mix the condensed milk, Cream %25, and Greek Yoghurt until combined.
 Pour 450 grams of this into the apple puree.
 Add cinnamon, then whip with a rubber spatula until thickened.
-Then Pour over the base biscuit layer, freeze for 30 minutes or until firm.
+Then pour over the base biscuit layer, freeze for 30 minutes or until firm.
 Put the rest of the yogurt mixture in the fridge.

-If you have any leftover cake, slice and wrap individually in greaseproof paper and put back in the freezer.
+If you have any leftover cake, slice and wrap individually in greaseproof paper and put it in the freezer.

 Use a rubber spatula for pressing every last bit of fruit from the seeds.